 "Nor I," Angela said.
 "I've never made a moral choice before.
 I'm the devil on the shoulder and you the angel.
 We say our lines and others make the call.
 But you made a moral choice, once?"

 "To take the fall for Axel," Sadie whispered.
 "It didn't go well.
-I see why morals are so loathe to make such choices.
+I see why mortals are so loathe to make such choices.
 On the plus side, I think I helped some of my fellow prisoners to choose the path of reform."

 Angela looked at the hopeless struggling mass of her allies.
 From the middle of the writhing pile, she heard the word "seriously?" but she didn't know who said it.